automl/HPOBench/README.md

 ## Further Notes

+### Configure the HPOBench

+All of HPOBench's settings are stored in a file, the `hpobenchrc`-file.
+It is a yaml file, which is automatically generated at the first use of HPOBench.
+By default, it is placed in `$XDG_CONFIG_HOME`.
+If `$XDG_CONFIG_HOME` is not set, then the `hpobenchrc`-file is saved to `'~/.config/hpobench'`.
+Make sure to have write permissions in this directory.

+In the `hpobenchrc`, you can specify for example the directory, in that the benchmark-containers are downloaded.
+We encourage you to take a look into the `hpobenchrc`, to find out more about all possible settings.

 ### How to build a container locally

 With singularity installed run the following to built the xgboost container